-Dr. Alexander D. Wissner-Gross is an award-winning scientist, engineer, entrepreneur, investor, author, and speaker.
+Dr. Alexander D. Wissner-Gross is an award-winning scientist, engineer, entrepreneur, investor, and author.
 He serves as President and Chief Scientist of

 and holds academic appointments at